 Some seating restrictions may be necessary to comply with certain FAA safety rules.

-Portable oxygen concentrators are considered assistive devices.
-They do not count toward carry-on limits, whether or not they are used on board.
+POCs are considered assistive devices and do not count toward carry-on limits, whether or not they are used on board.
 They must be able to fit underneath the seat or in an overhead compartment.